Battlecruiser: Cold War–era designs

 In spite of the fact that most navies abandoned the battleship and battlecruiser concepts after World War II, Joseph Stalin's fondness for big-gun-armed warships caused the Soviet Union to plan a large cruiser class in the late 1940s.
-In the Soviet Navy, they were termed "heavy cruisers" (tjazholyj krejser).
+In the Soviet Navy, they were termed "heavy cruisers" (tyazhelny kreyser).
 The fruits of this program were the Project 82 (Stalingrad) cruisers, of 36500 t standard load, nine 305 mm guns and a speed of 35 kn.
 Three ships were laid down in 1951–1952, but they were cancelled in April 1953 after Stalin's death.
 Only the central armoured hull section of the first ship, Stalingrad, was launched in 1954 and then used as a target.

 The Soviet Kirov class is sometimes referred to as a battlecruiser.
 This description arises from their over 24000 t displacement, which is roughly equal to that of a First World War battleship and more than twice the displacement of contemporary cruisers; upon entry into service, Kirov was the largest surface combatant to be built since World War II.
-The Kirov class lacks the armour that distinguishes battlecruisers from ordinary cruisers and they are classified as heavy nuclear-powered missile cruisers (T'Yazholiy atomn'iy raketn'iy Krey'Ser) by Russia, with their primary surface armament consisting of twenty P-700 Granit surface to surface missiles.
+The Kirov class lacks the armour that distinguishes battlecruisers from ordinary cruisers and they are classified as heavy nuclear-powered missile cruisers (Тяжелый Атомный Ракетный Крейсер (ТАРКР)) by Russia, with their primary surface armament consisting of twenty P-700 Granit surface-to-surface missiles.
 Four members of the class were completed during the 1980s and 1990s, but due to budget constraints only the Pyotr Velikiy is operational with the Russian Navy, though plans were announced in 2010 to return the other three ships to service.
 As of 2021, Admiral Nakhimov was being refitted, but the other two ships are reportedly beyond economical repair.